ariesgun/CarND_Behaviour_Cloning/README.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+### Model Architecture and Training Strategy

-# Model Architecture
+#### Model Architecture

 The model used in this project is adopted from "nVidia Autonomous Car Group"'s model.
 I made some modifications, such as changing the filter size, input normalization, and the NN size.

+My model consists of a convolutional NN with both 5x5 filters size and 3x3 filter sizes with depths between 24 and 64 followed by NN layers (clone.py lines 61-72).
+The MaxPooling dropout layer is used to reduce overfitting and ReLu layers are used to introduce nonlinearity.

+The lambda layer is used to normalized the data.
+It is followed by an extra layer to crop the input image.

 Here is the summary of the model.

 ```
 ______________________________________________________________